-Put your refund to work by starting a debt elimination program, like Dave Ramsey’s Debt Avalanche.
+Put your refund to work by starting a debt elimination program, like Consumerism Commentary’s Debt Avalanche.
 This method encourages you to put any extra money (aka – your tax refund) toward a loan that carries the highest interest.
 Getting rid of that payment as fast as you can ultimately reduce the amount of money you pay for it in the long run.

 3. Fund your retirement.